designet-net/sthenrysbuyegegirlsss/README.md

-# St. Henry's Buyego Girls School
+# St. Henry's Buyege Girls S.S

 Welcome to the official repository for St. Henry's Buyege Girls S.S!
-This repository hosts the code and resources for the school's website, which provides information about the institution, its values, programs, and activities.
-This project was developed in July 2014.
+This repository hosts the code and resources for this school's website, which provides information about the institution, its values, programs, and activities.
+This is one of first projects; the first piece of this was produced in July 2014.
+Enjoy!

 Visit the link: https://designet-net.github.io/sthenrysbuyegegirlsss